 No student or parent wants to consider the possibility of failure.
 However, students will undoubtedly face challenges as they pursue their degrees and careers and learn to navigate adulthood.
 Fortunately, college is a relatively safe environment that is designed to help students learn and grow.
 As a parent, you should be prepared to allow your child to make mistakes and learn from them.
 Try to avoid stepping in to fix your student's problems.
-Instead, offer her/him guidance and advice while allowing her/him to work through and resolve the issue.
-These experiences will help her/ him develop confidence, independence and grit.
+Instead, offer them guidance and advice while allowing them to work through and resolve the issue.
+These experiences will help them develop confidence, independence and grit.

 Before your student leaves home, talk about the possibility of failure and how to respond to challenges.
-Help her/him build a plan for adapting when challenges occur, and talk about the importance of persistence.
+Help them build a plan for adapting when challenges occur, and talk about the importance of persistence.
 It is important for your student to know that challenges and difficulties are a regular and expected part of life.
 In other words, experiencing failure is not the same as being a failure.
-Remind your student that you will be there to support her/him and that you are proud of her/his efforts.
+Remind your student that you will be there to support them and that you are proud of their efforts.